Learn how you can Unlock Limitless Customer Lifetime Value with CleverTap’s All-in-One Customer Engagement Platform.

 Timely: This abandoned cart message appeared a few hours after a user placed something in their online shopping cart but didn’t check out.

-Personal: “Forget something?” is a poke that just might trigger the Zeigarnik effect — the idea that people remember an interrupted or incomplete task better than something they’ve finished.
+Personal: “Forget something?” is a prompt that just might trigger the Zeigarnik effect — the idea that people remember an interrupted or incomplete task better than something they’ve finished.

 Actionable: “Check out now” is a timelessly effective call to action that encourages the user to close the incomplete loop and complete their order.
 The addition of free shipping is a clever way to nudge someone who might’ve been on the fence about their purchase.